 No!
 We completely appreciate that every group participating in Positive Stories for Negative Times will be coming to the project from lots of different places and putting together a whole play might not work for everyone.
 Maybe you just want to do half?
 Or a few scenes?
 That’s absolutely fine by us.
 The most important thing is that you and your groups enjoy taking part and have some fun.
 All we ask is that you share with us what you end up doing.
 This might be a film, photographs, drawings, an example or writing – any form of documentation will do.

 I’m really interested in the project but I don’t know if I want to make a play – can I still get involved?

 Yes!
 The first round of Positive Stories for Negative Times taught us that creativity can come in so many different forms.
-Who would have thought at the start of last year we would be performing live online or creating short films?
 With this in mind we would love you to take the script and approach it however suits your group.
 Maybe you want to make a short film, a podcast, a photography exhibition, an album or whatever else comes to mind.
 We would love to see lots of different approaches to the scripts and for them to be used as a stimulus for whatever creative outlet you like.

 Once we’ve created our performance – can I use the script again?

 Unfortunately not, Wonder Fools only have the rights to these scripts for the duration of the project.
 So once you have finished working on it you can’t repeat the process.
 However, you could sign up for another of the seven scripts, just get in touch with Gemma or Lisa to discuss this.